dhershman1/YGO-Scripts/README.md

 and you should be good to run the scripts.

-You can use `npm start` to run all of the scripts (besides the image transfer one) at the same time
+You can use `npm start` to run all of the scripts (besides the image transfer one) at the same time You can also use `npm run no-binders` so you run both the other scripts without the binders one

 ## Card Migration